weewx/weewx/docs_src/usersguide/monitoring.md

 ## Log messages

-In the default configuration, WeeWX logs to the system logging facility.
+In the default configuration, messages from WeeWX go to the system logging facility.

 The following sections show how to view WeeWX log messages on systems that use `syslog` and `systemd-journald` logging facilities.
 See the wiki article